mariadb-corporation/MaxScale/Documentation/REST-API/API.md

 #### Content-Type

-All PUT and POST requests must use the `Content-Type: application/json` media type and the request body must be a valid JSON representation of a resource.
+All PUT and POST requests must use the `Content-Type: application/json` media type and the request body must be a complete and valid JSON representation of a resource.
 All PATCH requests must use the `Content-Type: application/json` media type and the request body must be a JSON document containing a partial definition of the original resource.

+The current version of the API supports PATCH-like PUT requests with partial definitions of resources in the request body.
+This is discouraged as it goes against the intended use of the PUT method.
+Future versions of the MaxScale REST API can remove this support which means that this functionality is deprecated.

 #### Host